j2cunningham/Keras/README.md

 # Keras
-Work with Keras 2.x api
+Work with Keras 2.x api and tranfer learning on VGG16/19 to recognize images